learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 1c.
 Make provisions for privacy, security, and safety equally available to all users.
 - 1d.
 Make the design appealing to all users.

+### Good example on the web

+- A web site uses semantic markup in all the appropriate places (headings, landmarks, table structure, form labels, etc.) and creates a single design that works well for users who are sighted as well as for users who are blind.

 ## Principle Two: Flexibility in use

 The design accommodates a wide range of individual preferences and abilities.